Home » Destinations » Memory Monday – Desert Botanical Gardens, Phoenix, Arizona

 Author Guest

-This article may contain affiliate links.
+This article contains affiliate links to trusted partners.
 This means that clicking on or purchasing products we recommend through a link may earn us a small commission.
-As an Amazon Influencer, I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 For more information read our disclaimer page.

 When I look back at my photos from the Desert Botanical Garden I remember a cold, cloudy day walking the trails full of colourful and unique plant life.
 I visited the Gardens during early spring 2012, before the desert’s heater cranked into overdrive and made the outdoors unbearable.
 Walking along the trails I was surprised so many brightly coloured plants could grow in what’s thought to be a barren landscape.
 There was, of course, many spikes and painful defences to go along with the beauty – these are plants that live in the unforgiving desert after all.